 |Alma Mater:||Wisconsin Lutheran College 2004|

-In each of Murphy's five seasons directing the defense, WLC ranked in the top three in total defense in the NAC, ranking first in the conference twice (2012, 2009).
+In each of Murphy's six seasons directing the defense, WLC ranked in the top three in total defense in the NACC, ranking first in the conference twice (2012, 2009).
 In 2012, the Warriors defense led NCAA Division III in passing defense, allowing just 123 passing yards per game.
-The defense also ranked fourth in NCAA Division III in total defense (232 yards allowed per game), fifth in pass efficiency defense, and seventh in scoring defense (13 points per game allowed).
+The defense also ranked fourth in Division III in total defense (232 yards allowed per game), fifth in pass efficiency defense, and seventh in scoring defense (13 points per game allowed).

-Last season's team set a program record with a 7-3 record.
-The defense led the NAC in six categories, including total defense, scoring defense, passing defense, rushing defense, pass efficiency defense, and interceptions (19).
+The 2012 defense led the NAC in six categories, including total defense, scoring defense, passing defense, rushing defense, pass efficiency defense, and interceptions (19).

 Murphy returned to his alma mater after serving as the defensive line coach and recruiting coordinator at NCAA Division II Northern State University in Aberdeen, S.D., a position he held until May 2008.